Do you want to automatically post to Facebook from your WordPress website?

 If the right thumbnail image doesn’t appear in the Facebook status, then you can see our guide on how to fix the incorrect Facebook thumbnail issue in WordPress.

 We hope this tutorial helped you learn how to automatically post to Facebook from WordPress.
-You may also want to learn how to embed a Facebook video in WordPress and our expert pick of the best WordPress Facebook plugins to grow your blog.
+You may also want to learn how to embed a Facebook video in WordPress and see our expert picks for the best WordPress Facebook plugins to grow your blog.